mikekim/microbit/lessons/python1/README.md

 ## 4. Defining our own function

-You call different predefined functions here all the time. "display.show" and "sleep" are both examples of "functions" - something we can do over and over and easily re-use.
+You call different predefined functions here all the time. `display.show` and `sleep` are both examples of "functions" - something we can do over and over and easily re-use.
 You can create your own custom functions too and share it with your friends for use in their programs.
 Try wrapping our animation in a function which we'll call every time a button is pressed.
 Try the following:

 ```py
 # ex4_custom_function.py